romaintrovallet/tutorials/templates/Template_NCS.md

 ### C) FAIL at Build => No configure step for 'tfm'

-Relaunch the pristine build, it should work (no idea why it fails no the first try)
+Relaunch the pristine build, it should work (no idea why it fails on the first try)

 ### D) Missing folders at Build